Diminishing returns and conjunctive goals: Mitigating Goodhart’s law. Towards corrigibility and interruptibility.

 The original project proposal based on which the current post was written can be found here.

 Utility maximising agents have been the Gordian Knot of AI safety.
 Here a concrete VNM-rational formula is proposed for satisficing agents, which can be contrasted with the hitherto over-discussed and too general approach of naive maximisation strategies.
-The formula provides a framework for specifying how we want the agents to trade off between the different common sense considerations.
+The formula provides a framework for specifying how we want the agents to trade off between the different common sense considerations, possibly enabling them to even surpass the relative safety of humans.

 The proposed formula utilises the set-point aspect of homeostasis, but also just as importantly an additional aspect: the diminishing returns.